Christian Living

-Don’t Play With the Devil Because the Devil is Not Playing With You
+Don’t Play with the Devil Because the Devil is Not Playing with You

-Featured Post Image - Don’t Play With the Devil Because the Devil is Not Playing With You
+Featured Post Image - Don’t Play with the Devil Because the Devil is Not Playing with You

 “Some Jews who went around driving out evil spirits tried to invoke the name of the Lord Jesus over those who were demon-possessed.
-They would say, “In the name of the Jesus whom Paul preaches, I command you to come out.”
+They would say, “In the name of Jesus whom Paul preaches, I command you to come out.”
 Seven sons of Sceva, a Jewish chief priest, were doing this.
 One day, the evil spirit answered them, “Jesus, I know, and Paul, I know about, but who are you?”
 Then the man who had the evil spirit jumped on them and overpowered them all.
-He gave them such a beating that they ran out of the house naked and bleeding.”
+He gave them such a beating that they ran out of the house naked and bleeding.” — Acts 19:13-16

-The Devil is More than a Force
+Spiritual Warfare: The Devil Is More Than a Force

-Beware of the Deceiver
+Beware of Satan the Deceiver in Spiritual Warfare

-“From the days of John the Baptist until now, the kingdom of heaven has suffered violence, and the violent take it by force.”
+“From the days of John the Baptist until now, the kingdom of heaven has suffered violence, and the violent take it by force.” — Matthew 11:12 ESV

 Jesus is simply stating a fact.
 Since John introduced Jesus to the world as the Messiah, the kingdom of heaven on earth has suffered violence.

-What is the Kingdom of Heaven?
+What Is the Kingdom of Heaven According to the Bible?

 God provides everything we need to live an abundant life through faith in His Son and in what He has done.

 “My God will use his glorious riches to give you everything you need.
-He will do this through Christ Jesus.”
+He will do this through Christ Jesus.” — Philippians 4:14 ERV

 Yet, the kingdom of heaven is not only about our physical needs.
 When we live under God’s absolute authority and rule, His Holy Spirit gives us peace and joy.